 God of creation, mercy, compassion and salvation you know our hearts and our failings, our ambitions and motives.
 You are always faithful and follow through on your commitments and warnings.
 Today, even though there may be uproar around us, help us remember your greatness and your love for us in the real and close presence of Christ your son our saviour and Lord so that we are confident to step out in faith secure in the knowledge of our future with you through Jesus Christ your Son our Lord and the power of your Holy Spirit in our hearts.
 Amen.

 This psalm rejoices in singing praise to a gracious God.
 God builds up the community, gathers the outcasts, heals the broken-hearted and binds their wounds.
 This is the same God who created the stars.
 Sing to God.

 God brings the rain that produces grass and feeds the animals and allows birds to sing.
 God isn’t interested in who is the fastest or strongest but in our reverence.

-Jerusalem is charged to praise the Lord: for the city, the safety of the children, the peace.
+The city of the faithful is charged to praise the Lord: for itself, the safety of the children and the peace.
 This God who controls all the weather looks after us.
 No other God is like our God.

 Collect for Evening Prayer

 Mandurah Estuary WA L Osburn